stbnrivas/dataModels/specs/Parking/ParkingSpot/doc/spec.md

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.

 + `type` : Entity type.
 It must be equal to `ParkingSpot`.